 I’m sure there are a million versions of the black bean burger recipe but my creation all began because my mom loves the Costco veggie burger and wasn’t able to get them anymore.
 She kept pestering me to create a black bean burger recipe that tasted like her Morningstar Farms Chipotle Black Bean Burger and one she could have readily available in the freezer, so I did!
 This one is for you, Mom!

 What is the secret to keeping black bean burgers from tasting mushy?

 To keep your black bean burgers from tasting mushy, dry out your beans in the oven first by baking them for 15 minutes.
 (I learned this valuable tip from Serious Eats.)

 3 tips for preventing vegetarian burgers from falling apart

 - Use eggs -You need something to bind the beans, vegetables and spices together, the eggs in this recipe do this.

 - Use oatmeal – The ground oats, combined with the eggs, help make the burger ingredients stick together and keep the burgers from falling apart.

-- Bake them – Place them on parchment paper on a baking sheet and bake for 10 minutes on each side.
+- Bake them – Place them on parchment paper (paid link) on a baking sheet (paid link) and bake for 10 minutes on each side.
 This helps keep them together until they are thoroughly cooked.